How to Adopt a Cat

 Black cat with yellow eyes

-After your application has been approved, it’s time to visit your potential kitty to see if it’s the right fit.
-During this stage, some shelters will require a home visit to ensure you have a safe environment for a pet.
-At Rescue Vets, we ask that all household members come to our shelter to meet the cat you’re considering.
+After your Rescue Vets adoption application has been approved, it’s time to visit your potential kitty to see if it’s the right fit.
+We’ll schedule a meet and greet with you at our shelter, and we ask that all members of your household come along for the meet and greet to interact with the cat you’re considering.
+We may also conduct a home visit if necessary, prior to finalizing any adoption.

 How Long Does it Take to Adopt a Cat?